jeya-maria-jose/Road-Paradox/README.md

 A research paper has been accepted relating to this work in a IEEE conference.

-Check out the paper </a href="https://ieeexplore.ieee.org/abstract/document/8399076/?reload=true" here >
+Check out the paper <a href="https://ieeexplore.ieee.org/abstract/document/8399076/?reload=true" here /a>

 ## Simulation Video Link :
 https://drive.google.com/file/d/1YbCorRTut3Z8BakVc2NcKeiG2ujL_xa1/view?usp=sharing